simonsejse/latex-template/README.md

 Preview at: [latex_template.pdf](https://github.com/simonsejse/latex-template/blob/main/latex_template.pdf)

 # 💁 Can I use this?
-Yes, you can use this all you want for creating documents, modification and distributions are not allowed.
+Yes, you can use this all you want for creating documents and reports.

+Modification and distribution are not allowed.
 For more read License [Attribution-NoDerivs 3.0 Unported](https://creativecommons.org/licenses/by-nd/3.0/legalcode).

 # 🪪 License